-This application deals with decoding and presenting magnetic stripe card data and with receiving and formatting data for encoding on cards.
-This application works closely with the transport application, which deals with card transportation and magnetic stripe data acquisition and encoding.
+This application deals with decoding and presenting magnetic stripe card data.
+This application works closely with the transport application, which deals with card transportation and magnetic stripe data acquisition.
 The transport application must be used to acquire magnetic stripe data before any data is available to decode and present by the magnetic stripe application.
-When encoding cards, this application is used to format the data for encoding before the transport application is used to encode the card.

-Get Property Command ID: 00 (Hex) Set Property Command ID: 01 (Hex) Description:
+Get Property Command ID: 00 (Hex) Set Property Command ID: 01 (Hex) Save Property Command ID: 02 (Hex) Description:

-These commands are used to retrieve and set the value of application properties.
+These commands are used to get, set and save the value of application properties.
 Details of these commands are described in the Generic command section of this document.
 The following describes each property this application supports.